Online Banking Navigation

 • Grouping features by customer intent, not internal systems.

-Applying industry patterns, we developed a new taxonomy that guided two card-sorting rounds and a tree-test using a low-fidelity prototype.
+Applying what we learned from industry patterns and analytical data, we developed a new taxonomy that guided two card-sorting rounds and a tree test using a low-fidelity prototype.

 Our general population test subjects were business owners.